Agios Nikolaos (alternative spellings Aghios Nikolaos, Ayios Nikolaos) is the capital town of the prefecture of Lassithi on the Greek Island of Crete.

 We really do recommend hiring a car to get around Crete, to enjoy your stay fully.
 If you're staying in Agios Nikolaos you can easily get to many of the attractions like the Lassithi plain, Sitia, Vai Beach and the Minoan settlements of Malia and Knossos plus the archaeological museum at Heraklion by car.

-There are many companies that offer car hire on Crete, but we think it's a good idea to book in advance with nationally recognised companies who offer the right insurance.
+There are many companies that offer car hire on Crete, but we think it's a good idea to book in advance.

 Rights Reserved.
 Reproduction in whole or in part without permission is